uabrc/uabrc.github.io/docs/uab_cloud/index.md

 - Domain: must always be `uab`, lowercase.
 - User Name: your BlazerID or XIAS email.
 - Password: whatever your current password is, not necessarily the same as your Single Sign-On password.
+If you have forgotten your password please contact [Support](../help/support.md).

 Once these fields are filled, click "Sign In" to login.